Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 This will ensure that these resource attributes are stored as dimensions on the metrics in Dynatrace.

 **Note:**
-If you are using `MINT v2`, all attributes are enabled by default.
+If you have the `advanced otlp metric dimensions` toggle enabled, all attributes are enabled by default.
 Please be sure to check that none of the above mentioned attributes are present in the `blocked` list.